AndersDeath/diary2/000-current.md

 # 28 October - Saturday - Yerevan - 394 day of immigration

 This day I did nothing.
 Usually Saturday is a sacred day when I just have a rest.
+So,